Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 However, SafetyWing doesn’t cover the costs of COVID-19 tests so it’s important to factor this into your budget if your destination requires them to enter.
 They will only cover the cost if a physician deems a test necessary.

-Of course, the quarantine has to be mandated by a physician or government, be outside your home country, and you have to be covered by the policy for a minimum of 28 days before you can claim for it.
+This quarantine had to be mandated by a physician or government, be outside your home country, and you have to be covered by the policy for a minimum of 28 days before you can claim for it.

 The one thing to remember is that the COVID-19 cover comes included automatically with any new plan.
 However, if you have an existing plan you will need to get in touch with SafetyWings’ customer service time to upgrade it.